AppField/media-analysis-pipeline/README.md

 docker ps
 ```

 Then open `localhost:<NIFIPORT>/home`.
-Inside of Nifi
+Inside of Nifi you can import the provided workflow.

 ## Project Structure

+__Files__

 This project uses a simple filestructure.
 The folder `etc` contains everything that is not directly assoicated with the deployment (e.g. pictures used in this README).
 All files containing code are located in the folder `src`.
-In `src` files are devided in either `scrapper` or 'transformer'
+In `src` files are devided in either `scrapper` or `transformer`

+__HDFS__

+As mentioned earlier, all of the data gets saved in raw format (complete HTML of the website) to a HDFS Filesystem.
+This consists of:
+- namenode(s)
+    - responsible for orchestrating datanodes
+- datanode(s):
+    - responsible for actaully saving the data

+All files are saved in a common schema:

+`magazineName-year-month`